Costs of civil court action using the simple procedure

 The cost of raising a court action yourself is dependent on the value of the claim:-

-If a sheriff officer has to be used to deliver the claim form on the respondent an additional £50.70 is charged.
+If a sheriff officer has to be used to deliver the claim form on the respondent this will cost £13 plus the sheriff officer's fees.

 Exemption from court fees